alessandroalbano/UIOMOLS/content/authors/Lenzitti/_index.md

 #  link: https://www.linkedin.com/company/royal-statistical-society/
 ---

-Bio:
-Biagio Lenzitti (Palermo’s RU) is an assistant professor computer scientist, with specific expertise in Information retrieval, Semantics and vocabulary in Medicine and Life Sciences.
+Biagio Lenzitti (Palermo’s RU) is a confirmed researcher computer scientist, with specific expertise in Information retrieval, Semantics and vocabulary in Medicine and Life Sciences.